spokestack/react-native-spokestack/example/README.md

 Once you have an account, generate a free token in Settings -> API Credentials.

-This will generate a free API key to use for TTS, which uses the sample voice by default.
+This will generate a free API key to use for TTS, which uses the "demo-male" sample voice.

+The voice can be changed if you have created a custom voice using a [Spokestack Maker account](https://spokestack.io/pricing#maker).

 Set these variables in your environment...